jonahlin803/CS4680Project2/README.md

 2. The agent uses `gpt-5.1` by default (configurable via `OPENAI_MODEL` in `.env`)

 **Workflow:**
-1. Asks for a directory to analyze
+1. Asks for a directory to analyze (type 'q' to quit)
-2. Asks for a natural-language rename instruction
+2. Asks for a natural-language rename instruction (type 'q' to return to directory selection)
 3. Calls the LLM (gpt-5.1) to generate a structured rename plan as JSON
 4. Validates the plan (checks file existence, prevents collisions, etc.)
 5. Shows a preview of planned renames
 6. Asks for confirmation before executing
 7. Executes renames and logs results
+8. Returns to step 1 for continuous operation (type 'q' to quit)

 **Example usage:**
 ```bash